 1st Children who are looked after and those children who were previously looked after children.
 (See note i.)
-2 nd Pupils who will have an older sibling (see note iii) attending Church Hill Infant School at the same time who live in the same house.
+2nd Pupils who will have an older sibling (see note ii) attending Church Hill Infant School at the same time who live in the same house.
 This will not apply to midterm admissions in year groups where the admission number has been reached.
-3 rd Pupils starting Church Hill Infant School who have an older sibling (see note iii) attending Church Hill Junior School at the same time.
-4 th Pupils who live in the catchment area.
-(See note ii.)
-5th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
-(Professional documentation confirming the situation must be submitted with the application.)
-(See note iv.)
+3rd Pupils starting Church Hill Infant School who have an older sibling (see note ii) attending Church Hill Junior School at the same time.
+4th Pupils who live in the catchment area.
+(See note iii.)